suacalis/HR-Analytics-Dashboard2/README.md

 # HR Analytics Dashboard
- Analysing the employee data to analyse the Attrition in the company.
+ Power BI - Analysing the employee data to analyse the Attrition in the company.